Being active and taking regular exercise is recommended as one of the best ways to look after your health and wellbeing.

 - Accessible activities for kids

 There are lots of ways to keep disabled children and young people active.
 Start off by choosing activities your child's interested in and adapt them.
-(Please note, not all of these activities are recommended during this time of social distancing).

 - Go Noodle